Getting around India by train...

 ...others wooden seats. |

-India is vast, and first-time visitors often wonder where to start.
-One strategy is to tour only a small area, for example Rajasthan or the beaches of Goa.
-But I'd suggest using the Indian train network to see a varied cross-section of India, picking one example from each type of place: One big city, one colonial hill station, one or two princely cities in Rajasthan, Agra (for the Taj Mahal) and perhaps Varanasi, the classic Hindu holy city on the Ganges.
-This way, you'll see some real highlights and total contrasts, with overnight trains minimising the number of daytime hours spent travelling and hotel bills.
-Here's a suggested itinerary that works well, and easy fills 2 or 3 weeks depending on how much time you have and the pace you want to set.
-I recommend sketching out your own itinerary using the technique explained here.
+First-time visitors often wonder where to start in such a vast country, and they're sometimes told to tour only a small area, for example stick to Rajasthan or perhaps the beaches of Goa.
+But I suggest a bolder approach.
+Use the remarkable Indian train network to see a varied cross-section of India's highlights, picking one example from each type of place: A big city, a colonial hill station, a princely city or two in Rajasthan, then Agra of course for the Taj Mahal, and also Varanasi, the classic Hindu holy city on the Ganges.
+This way, you'll see some incredible highlights and complete contrasts, with overnight trains minimising both daytime travelling time and hotel bills.

 -